Skip to content

 Are You Ready For Fall Invaders?

-If you were around in the 1960s, you probably remember the beatle invasion.
+If you were around in the 1960s, you probably remember the beetle invasion.
 If you have been around since last year, you may remember the beetle invasion.
 Unlike the phenomenon that was The Beatles, the insects known as beetles are a phenomenon every year.
 And, they’re not alone in their ability to amaze and astound us.
 Beetles are just one of many invaders that may appear in your Minneapolis or St. Paul home this fall and stick around for winter.
 Like magic, they will appear in your curtains, on your walls, on your window sills, and more.
 If you live in the Twin Cities, here are a few facts you should know about fall pests.

-Fact 1: Most overwintering pests are just using your home to escape the cold.
+Fact 1: Most overwintering pests are just using your

 Boxelder bugs live on boxelder trees, in general, and get their sustenance from feeding on their juices.
 Sometimes, these bugs will feed on maple or ash trees, when boxelder trees are scarce.
 Since you probably don’t have any boxelder, maple, or ash trees inside your home, the only reason they come in is to escape the cold.
 In nature, boxelder bugs warm themselves on the sunny side of rocks and hide under the bark of trees when it starts to get really cold.
 On your property, they will congregate on the sunny side of your house and hide under the bark of your home (the siding) when it starts to get really cold.
 If there are entry points, they can allow these bugs to get inside.